DBCDK/dbc-commons-slow-call-log/README.md

 __WARNING__: We log the arguments as they are when the call is completed.
 If arguments are altered by the method, they will not be seen as the input edition of them.
 This might hide the culprit for the call duration.

 It is all based around an annotation `@SlowCallLog`, and `CDI` in `EE`.
 During bean discovery in the container, all `@SlowCallLog` annotations are picked up.
-An interceptor is configured with a wrapper for the given methods, that calls the method, and if the calls duration is above a threshold, the call in logged with it's parameters and optionally `return value` or `exception` if the call fails.
+An interceptor is configured with a wrapper for the given methods, that calls the method, and if the calls duration is above a threshold, the call in logged with its parameters and optionally `return value` or `exception` if the call fails.

 ## Example